Home › Forums › Slot Car Talk › Tech Tips / Q & A / Tutorials › El Piloto Series Build Log – Blue printing Slot.it McLaren F1 GTR

 Although I had a build sequence already planned some things changed along the way.
 I will be showing everything that had to be done, including the mistakes.
 If you are using this log as a basis to build your model, read its entire content before starting to avoid the mistakes I made.

-All main parts arrive: 3x McLaren White Kit, 3X Sidewinder Kit, 3X P6 Tires
+_____________________________________________All main parts arrive: 3x McLaren White Kit, 3X Sidewinder Kit, 3X P6 Tires

 The first thing planned was to “bake” all the chassis.
 For that I disassembled all the models.
 You can see all the parts below.